elixir-cldr/cldr/README.md

 ### Recompiling after a configuration change

-Note that Elixir can't determine dependencies based upon configuration so when you make changes to your Cldr configuration and forced recompilation is required in order for the changes to take affect.
+Note that Elixir can't determine dependencies based upon configuration so when you make changes to your `Cldr` configuration a forced recompilation is required in order for the changes to take affect.
 To recompile:

     iex> mix deps.compile ex_cldr --force

-Cldr pre-computes a lot of the Cldr functional requirements and compiles them into functions to provide better runtime performance.
+`Cldr` pre-computes a lot of the CLDR specification and compiles them into functions to provide better runtime performance.
 Needing to recompile the dependency after a configuration change comes as a result of that.

 ## Downloading Configured Locales

 `Cldr` can be installed from either [github](https://github.com/kipcole9/cldr) or from [hex](https://hex.pm/packages/ex_cldr).

-* If installed from github then all 511 locales are installed when the repo is cloned into your application deps.
+* If installed from github then all 514 locales are installed when the repo is cloned into your application deps.

-* If installed from hex then only a single locale, "en", is installed.
+* If installed from hex then only the locales "en" and "root" are installed.
 When you configure additional locales these will be downloaded during application compilation.

-If you add additional locales to your configuration if may be necessary to force recompile of `Cldr` for these locales to be recognised.
-This can be done by:

-    mix deps.compile ex_cldr --force
+Please note above the requirement for a force recompilation in this situation.

 ## Formatting Numbers

 The `Cldr.Number` module provides number formatting.
 The public API for number formatting is `Cldr.Number.to_string/2`.
 Some examples:

     iex> Cldr.Number.to_string 12345
     "12,345"

     iex> Cldr.Number.to_string 12345, locale: "fr"
     "12 345"

     iex> Cldr.Number.to_string 12345, locale: "fr", currency: "USD" "12 345,00 $US"

     iex(4)> Cldr.Number.to_string 12345, format: "#E0"
     "1.2345E4"

+    iex(> Cldr.Number.to_string 1234, format: :roman
+    "MCCXXXIV"

+    iex> Cldr.Number.to_string 1234, format: :ordinal
+    "1,234th"

+    iex> Cldr.Number.to_string 1234, format: :spellout
+    "one thousand two hundred thirty-four"

 See `h Cldr.Number` and `h Cldr.Number.to_string` in `iex` for further information.